DFE-Digital/publish-teacher-training/guides/support_playbook.md

 provider.courses.published.filter { |c| c.content_status != :withdrawn }.each do |course|
   new_course = copier.execute(course:, new_provider: provider_to_copy_to)

-  # Set the accredited body if needed
+  # Set the accredited provider if needed
   new_course.update(accredited_body_code: "2N2")
 end
 ```